100 Best Value Universities In Japan For International Students

 Niigata University came to life after the merger of different Niigata higher education institutions with the objective of offering a multidisciplinary education that combines research, local development, and innovation.
 It is divided into 10 faculties and 5 graduate schools that welcome international students in its dozens of Japanese and English-taught programs.
 Students are also invited to collaborate on projects developed by the network of institutes specializing in areas like ecological sustainability and brain research.

-23 Chiba University
+23 Osaka Metropolitan University

 View Page